HELOC vs mortgage: What's the difference?

 What is a HELOC?

 A HELOC is a type of loan that also uses the equity in your home as collateral.
-With a HELOC, you can borrow up to 85% of the value of your home.
+With a HELOC, you may be able to borrow up to 90% of the value of your home.
 The loan is typically structured as a line of credit, which means you can draw on the loan funds as needed, up to the credit limit.

 Is a HELOC a second mortgage?

-Unlike a refinance that replaces your current loan, a HELOC is a second mortgage.
+Unlike a refinance that replaces your current loan, a HELOC is typically a second mortgage.

 When you take out a HELOC, you are effectively taking out a second loan against your home — albeit there some key differences between a HELOC and a traditional second mortgage.